 1. Beat the Heat

 The truth is that many find the fog banks are relaxing and soothing; just don't forget to bring a sweater!
-If fog isn't you're thing escape to Carmel Valley or the Salinas Valley where the sun is just a 15 minute drive away.
+If fog isn't you're thing escape, head inland to Carmel Valley or the Salinas Valley where the sun is just a 15 minute drive away.
+Note: Due to COVID-19 precautions, some of the beaches in Monterey County are currently only open for recreational purposes, so please check and abide by posted signs.

 2. Make a Splash While Whale Watching